Answer: You have several options available to you, each with their own advantages. They are:

 Answer: An additional flight instructor rating "resets" the renewal clock.
 Because you were issued a new rating on your flight instructor certificate, you should have a certificate with an expiration date 24 months from the date you obtained that rating.
 That new date is your expiration date.

 Answer: Unfortunately, you're out of luck.
 But you are really out of luck if your CFI certificate also has expired.
-Your FIRC graduation certificate expires three calendar months after the month of issuance.
-For example, if you completed the FIRC in April, your FIRC certificate expires the end of July.
-If you have enough time before your certificate expires, you can enroll in another FIRC, show you have endorsed at least five students for a practical test (80% must pass), or exercise other options outlined in FAR 61.197.
+Your FIRC graduation certificate expires three calendar months after the month of issuance for the purposes of the renewal.
+For example, if you completed the FIRC in April, your FIRC graduation certificate can only be used for the renewal of your certificate until the end of July.
+If you have enough time before your certificate expires, you may enroll in another FIRC, show you have endorsed at least five students for a practical test (80% must pass), or exercise other options outlined in FAR 61.197.

 Answer: No. A current medical is not required to renew your flight instructor certificate.
 In fact, a current medical is not even required to instruct as long as you do not act as the pilot in command of the aircraft.

 Answer: The FAA has not provided any real guidance on this question, nor does the regulation prohibit it.
 The live FIRC program was not designed to be taken over an extended period of time.
-Consider taking the Flight Instructor Refresher Clinic Online course.
+You may instead, consider taking the Online Flight Instructor Refresher Course (eFIRC) course.

-Answer: The Air Safety Institute offers refresher clinics throughout the United States.
-Of course, the simplest way is to register online for the live weekend course NOW !
+Answer: The Air Safety Institute offers FIRCs throughout the United States.
+Of course, the simplest way is to register online for the live weekend course NOW!
 You also can call 800/638-3101 and talk to one of our course registration specialists.
 They can help you locate a course that is convenient and take your registration right over the phone.
-Or, to to Flight Instructor Refresher Clinic Online.
+The online Flight Instructor Refresher Course (eFIRC) is available anytime at www.efirc.org.

 AOPA thanks our members for their continued support in protecting the freedom to fly.